The Top 10 Mistakes with Non-Competition Agreements

 - Thinking that, just because you have one, your problems are solved.
 While Non-Competes can be immensely valuable, they are not a cure-all.
 It is a mistake to think that such an agreement is the only thing that is required to retain valuable employees or protect your business’ confidential information.
 Employees can always choose to defy a Non-Compete and risk the legal consequences.
 A business’ confidential information can still be secreted away by an employee in violation of a Non-Compete.
 Non-Competes can make such actions more difficult, and the consequences more severe, but they rarely make such occurrences impossible.
 The reality is that retaining valuable employees and customers and protecting a business’ confidential information is a multi-faceted effort.
 As such, it is important not to think of a Non-Compete as a silver bullet or cure-all, but rather as one more tool in the toolbox.
 Such a tool, when used properly, can be of tremendous value to a business.

 - Not having one.
 Many businesses that could benefit from obtaining Non-Competes from their employees fail to do so.
 There are a variety of reasons this occurs.
-Sometimes the business’ owners or managers think they’re too busy to obtain such an agreement.
+Sometimes the business owners or managers think they’re too busy to obtain such an agreement.
 Other times, employers overestimate the loyalty of their employees.
 There are also instances where employers fail to appreciate the value of protecting their business’ confidential information and customers from potential competitors.
 Perhaps one of the biggest reasons for this neglect is that Non-Competes raise the prospect of losing valuable employees, which is something that many would prefer not to think about.
 Whatever the reason, it is vital to consider whether a Non-Compete could help to protect your business’ customers and confidential information from unfair competition.

-A business’ investment in its employees, customer relationships, and its confidential information is too valuable to leave exposed to unfair competition.
-The attorneys of MacElree Harvey can assist you with reviewing your Non-Competes, as well as in developing agreements tailored to the unique needs of your business.
+A business’s investment in its employees, customer relationships, and its confidential information is too valuable to leave exposed to unfair competition.
+The attorneys of MacElree Harvey can assist you in reviewing your Non-Competes, as well as in developing agreements tailored to the unique needs of your business.
 To schedule a consultation, contact Harry J. DiDonato at 610.840.0237, Robert A. Burke at 610.840.0211, or any member of our Business Law Team.

 This article is informational only and not intended as legal advice.
 Speak with a licensed attorney about your own specific situation.